ESET: Have you got FOMO?

 Adolescents, on the other hand, are particularly vulnerable because, as all research in developmental psychology confirms, their self-esteem is more fragile.
 Self-esteem at this stage of development largely depends on what others think and do.
 As a result, teens are more likely to be left out.
 They need to find their place and feel accepted by their environment.

-Fear of exclusion may be why they are constantly on social media.
-They seek reassurance and constantly interact with others .
+Fear of exclusion may be the reason they are constantly on social media.
+They seek confirmation and constantly interact with other people.

 However, on social media, can they only see the great things that everyone else does?

-Right, and then you start texting other people because you want to be a part of that world, and while you feel relaxed at first, then you start constantly checking their and whether someone has replied to you with a message or not.
+Right, and then you start texting other people because you want to be part of this world, and while at first you feel relaxed, then you start constantly checking the conversations and whether someone has answered you with a message or not.

 Thus, loneliness and frequent use of social networking is the ground for its development FOMO.
 And while an adult can better manage these emotions, a 14-year-old girl does not deal with them so easily.